-Nicholas said to her, "I have heard that you are pregnant."
+Nicholas said to her, "I've heard that you are pregnant."

-"That is true," said Alexandra, "and there is little doubt they will find out.
-We must hope that it will be a son."
+"That's true, and there's little doubt the people will find out soon," said Alexandra."
+We must hope it will be a son."

 "Or a daughter," said Nicholas.

-"It matters very little these days," said Maria.
-"Son or daughter, they will diminish the claim that Alexander has on the throne."
+"It matters little these days," said Maria.
+"Son or daughter, the child you carry will diminish the claim Alexander has on the throne."

-Alexandra said, "Have we gotten any requests from Aramaeus yet?"
+Alexandra said, "Speaking of trust, have we gotten any requests from Aramaeus yet?"

 "What plans are they that he will not like?" asked Maria.

-"Yet, a good compromise leaves everyone angry," said Alexandra.
+"Yet, a good compromise always leaves everyone angry," said Alexandra.

-"Well, you're still with us," said Alexandra.
-She reached out for the baby.
+"Well, at least you're still with us," said Alexandra.
+She reached out for the baby and hugged her.

 "Indeed she is," said Nicholas as he stared at the baby.
-"How long she will actually be able to live, we don't know."
+"How long she will live, we don't know."

-"There are those who have been to the brink of death who still live, and there are those who are not standing at the edge of death and yet they die," said Constantine.
+"There are those who are at the edge of death who live, and there are those who aren't standing at the edge of death and they die," said Constantine.
 "We don't know her future."

 It was true they did not have any knowledge of Hadassah's future.
-In fact, they did not even know the future of the impending child of the Imperial Couple at all.
+In fact, they did not even know the future of the impending child of the Imperial Couple.
 However, that was not for them to decide.

-Nicholas knew now he would have to face the Snoweagles and the wolf clans and tell them of his compromise.
-With luck, they would not approve, nor would they destroy him.
+Nicholas knew now that he would have to face the Snoweagles and the wolf clans and tell them of his compromise.
+He knew they would not like what he would have to say to them.
+With any luck, they would not approve, nor would they destroy him.

-While he was thinking of the compromise, Hadassah suddenly began to stand up on her own feet.
+While he was thinking of the compromise and what would follow, Hadassah suddenly stood up on her own feet.
+Within a few moments, she began walking around the room.
 Everyone gasped in horror at what they were seeing.
 Hadassah was walking unaided.